Tychonoff space: Preservation

 Like all separation axioms, complete regularity is not preserved by taking final topologies.
 In particular, quotients of completely regular spaces need not be regular.
-Quotients of Tychonoff spaces need not even be Hausdorff, with one elementary counterexample being the bug-eyed line.
+Quotients of Tychonoff spaces need not even be Hausdorff, with one elementary counterexample being the line with two origins.
 There are closed quotients of the Moore plane that provide counterexamples.

 Real-valued continuous functions

 For any topological space $X,$ let $C(X)$ denote the family of real-valued continuous functions on $X$ and let $C_b(X)$ be the subset of bounded real-valued continuous functions.

 Completely regular spaces can be characterized by the fact that their topology is completely determined by $C(X)$ or $C_b(X).$ In particular: